SIA 49th Annual Conference Postponed to 2021

-Pennsylvania’s Lehigh Valley region will be the location for the Society for Industrial Archeology’s 49th Annual Conference, May 28-31, 2020.
+Pennsylvania’s Lehigh Valley region will be the location for the Society for Industrial Archeology’s 49th Annual Conference, now scheduled for 2021.

 Historic Hotel Bethlehem